 4. Help Improve Chrome Security

 When enabled, chrome sends websites you visit and other system information to Google Servers.
 As said in the text below.
 It sends system information, page contents etc. I suggest you disable this option.

 When enabled, chrome sends usage statistics, crash reports data and other un-ncessary user information automatically to Google Servers.
 This includes your page content, memory information related to the crash, payment information & passwords.
 This was said by google itself, checkout the link here.
 You should disable this option immediately.

 6. Make searches and browsing better

-This option also allows chrome browser to track and send websites you visit to google.
+This option also allows the chrome browser to track and send websites you visit Google.
 Take control of your privacy by disabling this option.

 7. Enhanced Spell Check

 This is good but too much from a browser, there already are plugins which do the job better than this one.
 This option ultimately captures and forwards each keystroke you make inside the browser to Google servers, just in the name of spell-check.
 This is too much for most users and depends on your use cases.

 What do we understand?